PNNL-Comp-Mass-Spec/SAIS-CSharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/t80ddu8se6kam6kg?svg=true)](https://ci.appveyor.com/project/PNNLCompMassSpec/sais-csharp)

-This repo contains the code from the SAIS-CSharp archive download, available at https://sites.google.com/site/yuta256/sais.
-See that page for more information.
+This repo contains the code from the SAIS-CSharp archive download, available at https://sites.google.com/site/yuta256/sais \
+See that page for more information on the Suffix Array, Induced Sorting (SAIS) library.

 This repo contains the C# source code of an implementation of the IS based linear suffix array construction algorithm